-- > Whether the director acts (or has recently acted) in an executive capacity for the Company - > The materiality of the director's shareholding in the Company (if any) - > The existence of any other material relationship between the director and a member of the Group (for example, where the director is or has been an officer of a significant adviser, supplier or customer) - > The ability of the director to exercise their judgement independently
+- > Whether the director acts (or has recently acted) in an executive capacity for the Company - > The materiality of the director's shareholding in the Company (if any) - The existence of any other material relationship between the director and a member of the Group (for example, where the director is or has been an officer of a significant adviser, supplier or customer) - > The ability of the director to exercise their judgement independently

-In relation to the Chairman, Simon Jones, the Board notes that he was first appointed as a non-executive director in November 2005 and subsequently as Chairman in November 2015.
-The Board has considered and is satisfied that Mr Jones's tenure as a director did not have any impact on his capacity to bring an independent judgement to bear on issues before the Board or to act in the best interests of the Company and its shareholders generally.
+In relation to the former Chairman, Simon Jones, the Board notes that he was first appointed as a non-executive director in November 2005 and subsequently as Chairman in November 2015.
+The Board was satisfied that Mr Jones's tenure as a director did not have any impact on his capacity to bring an independent judgement to bear on issues before the Board or to act in the best interests of the Company and its shareholders generally in the period up to his retirement as Chairman in November 2022.